soundofives/worldbuilding/Locations/15k/15k/Adventures/Adventure 5/Adventure 5 Narrative.md

 - Clue 2: A hidden message in the floor tiles mentions a celestial calendar that must be deciphered (leads to Node 3.2).
 - Clue 3: The echoes of the chamber lead the party to a sealed door, indicating a continuation of the archive (leads to Node 3.3).

-**Layer 3: Deepening the Mystery**

-Nodes 3.1, 3.2, and 3.3 should each provide additional layers of the prophecy, leading to another chokepoint that serves as the grand finale of the adventure.

-**Layer 3: Deepening the Mystery**

 **Node 3.1: Celestial Calendar**